Preparing a phenomenal low-carb and beanless chili is all about making a bomb chili base rich in dried spices and layered with flavor.

 - 1 Avocado

 - 2 cups cauliflower rice, cooked

 - Large pot

 Step 1: Gather Your Ingredients and Cut Aromatics

 Gather all of the ingredients needed for your chili recipe.
-In the culinary world, we call this step gathering our "mise en place" which literally means, to 'put in place'.
+In the culinary world, we call this step gathering our "mise en place" which literally means, 'put in place'.

 This might seem like a silly step, but you'll be happy to have everything right where you need it once you start the cooking process so you don't have to run to the pantry or store while trying to cook!
 Gathering your ingredients also gives you time to double-check if you would like to use any leftovers in your fridge or choose specific ingredients.

 Once you have your ingredients together, cut up your aromatics and other whole vegetables.
-Small dice the onion, celery, and pre-roasted red pepper and mince your garlic.
+Small dice the onion, celery, and pre-roasted red pepper, and mince your garlic.

 Pro tip: use a microplane or grate to 'mince' your garlic instead of having to chop it up finely with a knife.